 The dean shall conduct his evaluations and recommendations, based on his review of all supporting documents and recommendations from previous levels of review and all appeals from promotion applicants.
 Upon completion of his evaluation, the dean shall notify applicants and the chief academic officer of the results, in writing by December 15th.
-Copies of the notification shall be forwarded to the appropriate department chair.
-Negative recommendations may be appealed to the Vice Chancellor for Academic Affairs by the tenth workday following the receipt of written notification.
+Copies of the notification shall be forwarded to the appropriate program leader.
+Negative recommendations may be appealed to the Executive Vice President for Academic Affairs and Provost by the tenth workday following the receipt of written notification.

-5. Vice Chancellor for Academic Affairs Review and Evaluation
+5. Executive Vice President of Academic Affairs/Provost's Review and Evaluation

 The chief academic officer shall assess the applications, supporting documents, evaluations and recommendations of the departmental committee, the chairperson, the College/School RTP committee, the dean and all appeals received from promotion applicants.
 The chief academic officer's recommendations shall be submitted to the Chancellor of the campus by January 30th of each academic year.
-The promotion applicant shall also be notified of the outcome, with copies to the appropriate dean and department chairperson.
+The promotion applicant shall also be notified of the outcome, with copies to the appropriate dean and program leader.
 Negative recommendations may be appealed to the Chancellor by the tenth workday following the receipt of written notification.

-6. Chancellor's Review and Evaluation
+6. President-Chancellor's Review and Evaluation

-After conducting his/her review of the supporting documents, the evaluations and recommendations of the departmental committee, the chairperson, the College/School RTP committee, dean, the Vice Chancellor for Academic Affairs and all appeals received from promotion applicants, the Chancellor shall then make his evaluations and submit recommendations to the President by February 25th of each academic year.
+After conducting his/her review of the supporting documents, the evaluations and recommendations of the departmental committee, the chairperson, the College/School RTP committee, dean, the Executive Vice President of Academic Affairs and Provost and all appeals received from promotion applicants, the President-Chancellor shall then make his evaluations and recommendations by February 25th of each academic year.

-7. The President's Review and Evaluation
+7. The President-Chancellor's Review and Evaluation

-The President shall make evaluations and submit his recommendations for promotion to the Board of Supervisors.
-The President, as secretary to the Board of Supervisors, shall communicate to the appropriate parties the actions of the Board of Supervisors immediately following the meeting in which action was taken by the Board.
+The President-Chancellor shall make evaluations and submit his recommendations for promotion to the Board of Supervisors.
+The President-Chancellor, as secretary to the Board of Supervisors, shall communicate to the appropriate parties the actions of the Board of Supervisors immediately following the meeting in which action was taken by the Board.